Fatbike: Events

 As the popularity of fatbikes has expanded, fatbike specific events (races, race series, tours, and festivals) have emerged.
 Examples include the Snow Bike Festival, the annual Global Fatbike Summit (since 2012), the Fatbike Birkie race which is part of the Great Lakes Fatbike Series (2014–2015 season: 8 races held across 3 states), the US Open Fatbike Beach Championships (inaugural, 2015), the USA Cycling Fat Bike National Championship (inaugural, 2015), the Ontario-based Substance Projects OnFatbikeSeries (OFBS), the 45Nrth Fatbike Triple Crown race series and the UK Fatbike Championships (inaugural, 2013).

-The Iditarod Trail Invitational (formerly known as Iditabike and Iditasport Extreme and Iditasport Impossible) race in Alaska has grown into an international event offering an extreme 130 mi, 350 mi and 1000 mi distances.
+In the United States, The Iditarod Trail Invitational (formerly known as Iditabike and Iditasport Extreme and Iditasport Impossible) race in Alaska has grown into an international event offering an extreme 130 mi, 350 mi and 1000 mi distances.
+The Fat Bike World Championship (FBWC) also takes place in Alaska, in the city of Anchorage.
+The Fat Bike Birkie is the largest race for recreational riders in the United States, which is a part of the American Birkebeiner Ski Festival in February, that transforms Cable Wisconsin’s Birkie Trail into a fat biking race course for one weekend only and attracts over 1,200+ riders.

 The event spurred the creation of many other winter ultra events in the United States, Canada and Europe that are accepted qualifiers to get into this Invitational.

 A number of extreme expeditions have also been made on fatbikes.
 In December 2012 Eric Larsen attempted to ride a fatbike to the South Pole, but made it only a quarter of the way before he had to turn around.
 Maria Leijerstam became the first to cycle to the South Pole, across the South Pole Traverse road on a tricycle with fatbike tires.
 On 21 January 2014, Daniel P. Burton became the first person to ride a bike across Antarctica to the South Pole, starting at Hercules Inlet and biking 775 mi to the South Pole on a carbon fiber Borealis Yampa fatbike with 4.8 in wide tires.

 Popular fatbiking destinations are predominantly found in the northern latitudes of the United States, Canada, and some Nordic countries.